andrewvanleuven/website/content/post/urban_changes_2020/index.md

 </p>

-I remember reading public comments in response to the [OMB proposal](https://www.regulations.gov/document/OMB-2021-0001-0001) to potentially change its definition of metropolitan and non-metropolitan statistical areas, but I somehow completely missed the conversation around redefining urban areas!
+I remember reading public comments in response to the [OMB proposal](https://www.regulations.gov/document/OMB-2021-0001-0001) to potentially change its definition of metropolitan and non-metropolitan statistical areas, but I somehow completely missed the [conversation](https://www.census.gov/programs-surveys/geography/about/federal-register-notices.html#:~:text=SDRP%3A%20January%202018-,Urban%20Areas,-Notice%20of%20Final) around redefining urban areas!

 Before diving into any maps or commentary, I should be clear that, in comparison with the OMB's delineation of core-based statistical areas, the Census Bureau's definition of urban is far less relevant for local policymakers.
 Consider this [public comment](https://www.regulations.gov/comment/OMB-2021-0001-0097) from a planner in Rapid City, anticipating that the OMB's proposed change could potentially "*result in funding shortfalls related to numerous federal funding programs that use this designation as a requirement for eligibility*."
-In contrast, while the OMB uses metropolitan/non-metropolitan as a significant administrative unit (with non-trivial sums of money at stake), the Census definition of urban and rural is simply a means to describe the country's population.
+In contrast, while the OMB uses metropolitan/non-metropolitan as a significant administrative unit (with non-trivial sums of money at stake), the Census definition of urban and rural is — with a few [exceptions](https://www.federalregister.gov/documents/2021/02/19/2021-03412/urban-areas-for-the-2020-census-proposed-criteria#:~:text=In%20delineating%20urban,of%20their%20programs.) — largely a means to **accurately describe the country's population**.

 That said, I think the urban/rural classification is still important.
 I'm usually not the biggest fan of changing definitional criteria over time.
 I like consistency: if a town enters into (or drops out of) the "urban" category, I prefer that it be due to changes within the town rather than changes to the rules.
 However, the "rules" of economic geography can and do change over time, and our criteria for classifying the observed universe must change along with them.